Currently set to Index

 The Great Vape Scare

 There were no vaporizers before 1989.
-It is the year when Dr. Lunglife, a mysterious character, submitted articles that were published by the High Times.
-These articles featured diagrams that demonstrated how a person could make a portable marijuana vaporizer.
-It is a device with a hose and a dome.
+That is the year when Dr. Lunglife, a mysterious character, submitted articles that were published by the High Times.
+These articles featured diagrams that demonstrated how a person could make a portable marijuana vaporizer, a device with a hose, and a dome.

 Before then, vaping was considered a weed thing.
 However, it eventually moved to the tobacco industry.
 At this time, the volcano vaporizer was never used to consume tobacco.
-This device has a pyramid shape, and it uses turkey bags for storage.
+This device has a pyramid shape and uses turkey bags for storage.

-The tobacco industry turned to smoke alternatives like vaping after the shame caused by the rising death tolls from the use of its products.
-And, this marked the beginning of problems.
+The tobacco industry turned to smoking alternatives like vaping after the shame caused by the rising death tolls from the use of its products.
+And this marked the beginning of problems.
 The use of the best pod vape according to vaping daily should be safer than smoking a traditional cigarette.
 However, when a person uses e-juice containing nicotine, they still inhale a harmful product.

 Today, teens are sneaking into their classrooms with these devices.
-Others are using them in bathrooms and at home without the knowledge of their parents.
+Others use them in bathrooms and at home without their parents’ knowledge.
 It has led to the increasing addiction of teens to nicotine.
 The popular e-cigarette called Jull is particularly popular among teens.
 Many adults have also been hooked on these devices.

-The report of an outbreak of a lung injury associated with the vaping, e-cigarettes, or related products by the Centers for Disease Control and Prevention has caused what is now considered the vape scare.
-The outbreak is now pointing to the concern that people have around products that contain THC.
+The report of an outbreak of lung injury associated with vaping, e-cigarettes, or related products by the Centers for Disease Control and Prevention has caused what is now considered the vape scare.
+The outbreak is now pointing to the concern that people have about products that contain THC.

 According to the CDC, 82% of the reported cases were cannabis-related.
 Yet more states are legalizing marijuana.
 And vaping devices are still being manufactured in more states across the U.S.